ivangfr/spring-boot-ldap-auth-one-time-token-login/README.md

 - ### movies-app

   A `Spring Boot` Java web application that provides a user interface for accessing movie information.

+  The application is connected to an `OpenLDAP` server running in a Docker container.

-During startup, an admin for the Movies App is created with the username `admin` and the password `admin`.
-Users must register by providing a username, password, and email.
-Once registered, both admin and users can log in either with their username and password or by requesting a one-time token sent to their email.
+  Users can log in either with their _username_ and _password_ or by requesting a one-time token sent to their _email_.

 - ### MailPit